ezolnbl-dpc/maze-with-bug/readme.txt

 The total journey in this example was 11 seconds.
 Keep in mind that it can be more difficult if the bug happens to interfere with Rob's journey.

-== Important Notes ==

-Some things to keep in mind when implementing your solution:

-* Read the JavaDoc carefully before you start.
-It provides useful information.

-* We are only interested in an implementation for the Solution interface.
-We do not expect any kind of GUI, nor do we expect a class with a main method.

-* We are not so much looking for a solution that performs very fast.
-If your implementation finds the best solution within one minute, that is good enough.

-* We are interested in the readability of your code.

-* Follow the instructions carefully, but keep it simple!
-Your solution might of course require more files (Java types), be careful however not to over-engineer your solution.

-* The class that implements the Solution interface should offer a void (no arguments) constructor.

-* You are not allowed to change existing code, i.e. do not change existing files.

-* You can use the existing class YourSolution to implement your code.
-This class can be changed and is the only exception to the rule above.